The Value of Personalized Recommendations: Evidence from Netflix: Estimating the Value of Recommendations and Goods

 The Herfindahl–Hirschman Index (HHI) captures absolute concentration, as it places greater weight on goods with large exposure.
 It effectively measures how many goods receive meaningful viewership: as the consumption share concentrates on fewer goods, HHI rises toward one.
 The Gini coefficient, in contrast, captures relative inequality in exposure.
 A higher Gini indicates that exposure is more unevenly distributed, even if many goods are still being viewed.
 Conceptually, HHI summarizes how broad the set of consumed goods is, while Gini describes how balanced exposure is within that set.

 We compute \textsc{Engagement} and consumption diversity under the current RecSys compared to when $\mathcal{C}_{it}$ is generated using the following alternative algorithms: \begin{enumerate} \item \textbf{Random Recommendations} - $\mathcal{C}_{it}^{\text{RANDOM}}$: Every user gets a set of recommendations chosen uniformly at random from $\mathcal{M}$. \item \textbf{Popularity Recommendations} - $\mathcal{C}_{it}^{\text{POPULAR}}$: Every user gets the same set of recommendations that are the top N goods in terms of market share in $\mathcal{M}$. \item \textbf{Matrix Factorization Recommendations} - $\mathcal{C}_{it}^{\text{FACTOR}}$: The recommendations are computed using a matrix factorization algorithm \citep{koren2009matrix}.
 This captures the ``state of the art" approach to computing recommendations from 2015 as discussed in \cite{gomez2015netflix}.\footnote{We employ a vanilla SVD matrix factorization approach, without tuning or hyperparameter optimization.
-This is intended to provide a reasonable baseline for personalized recommendations, but does not represent a specific recommendation system previously employed by Netflix.} \end{enumerate}
+This is intended to provide a reasonable baseline for personalized recommendations, but does not represent a specific RecSys previously employed by Netflix.} \end{enumerate}

-To perform these counterfactual estimates, we simulate each alternative recommendation system by replacing the set of recommended goods according to the relevant algorithm, keeping the number of recommendations each user receives constant.
+To perform these counterfactual estimates, we simulate each alternative RecSys by replacing the set of recommended goods according to the relevant algorithm, keeping the number of recommendations each user receives constant.
 Our implementation takes into account several complexities of the actual good interface and business logic.
 Specifically, we model the effects of recommendations via a separate parameter for each of four different locations on the page the recommendations are present.
 This accounts for the fact that recommendations in certain locations (e.g., as described in Section \ref{sec:institutional_details}) are more salient and influential.
 When constructing counterfactual recommendations, we also disallow recommending goods that a user has already watched, as an approximation of the platform's discovery-oriented recommendations.
-Changes to these modeling choices can significantly affect the resulting engagement and diversity metrics for a counterfactual recommendation algorithm, but not the relative ordering.
+Although changes to the mapping from predicted utilities to page positioning can significantly affect the resulting engagement and diversity metrics for a counterfactual recommendation algorithm, they do not substantially affect the relative ordering, and our approach closely follows the procedure employed by the RecSys.

 The results of the comparison across algorithms is summarized in Table \ref{tab:delta_engagement_diversity}, reported in terms of percent deviations from the current RecSys.